silverstripe/silverstripe-lessons-v4/README.md

 ```

 Here is my promise to you: you will, with 100% certainty, forget about this idiosyncrasy multiple times in your SilverStripe projects.
 Everyone does.
-It's an antipattern, it's weird, it's easy to forget, and it's just one of those pitfalls you have to be aware of when working with extensions.
+It's an anti-pattern, it's weird, it's easy to forget, and it's just one of those pitfalls you have to be aware of when working with extensions.
 So take a deep breath.
 Embrace it.
 You'll learn to love that error screen.

 ### Building and applying an extension

 Believe it or not, we're actually going to write some code now.
 One of the most common extensions you'll want to write is one for the `SilverStripe\SiteConfig\SiteConfig` class.
 SiteConfig is a bit of an anomaly.
 It's a single-record database table that stores all of your site-wide settings, as seen on the _Settings_ tab in the CMS.
-By default, SiteConfig gives you fields for the `Title`, `Tagline`, along with some simple global permissions settings.
-Invariably, you'll want to extend this inventory of fields to store settings that relate to your project.
+By default SiteConfig gives you fields for the `Title`, `Tagline`, along with some simple global permissions settings.
+Invariably you'll want to extend this inventory of fields to store settings that relate to your project.

 We're primarily looking for data that appears on every page, so the header and footer of your site are great places to look for content that might be stored in SiteConfig.
 In our footer, we have some links to social media, and a brief description of the site over on the left.
 Let's throw all this into SiteConfig.

 #### Defining an extension class

-If your extension is going to be used to augment a core class, like SiteConfig, the convention is to use the name of the class you're extending, followed by "Extension."
+If your extension is going to be used to augment a core class, like SiteConfig, a convention is to use the name of the class you're extending, followed by "Extension" - but this up to the author; it is not enforced.

 _mysite/code/SiteConfigExtension.php_
 ```php